- Written by Dr.Mehmet Demircioglu

 If you are still preparing for surgery, the broader medication before hair transplant review is where drug allergies, previous reactions, and regular prescriptions should be declared before the day of surgery.

 Antibiotics are one possible trigger, but they are not the only explanation.
-Some patients develop stomach upset, loose stools, rash, or hives while taking antibiotics.
+Some people develop stomach upset, loose stools, rash, or hives while taking antibiotics.
 Others develop folliculitis or infection and then assume the antibiotic caused every symptom.
 The direction of the decision matters because stopping, changing, or adding medicine without medical review can create a second problem.

-If a prescribed antibiotic is suspected, I want the name, dose, number of doses taken, timing of each symptom, and photos of the skin.
-I also want to know whether there is fever, pus, worsening pain, spreading redness, or a wound that looks infected.
+If a prescribed antibiotic is suspected, send the name, dose, number of doses taken, timing of each symptom, and photos of the skin.
+I also need to know whether there is fever, pus, worsening pain, spreading redness, or a wound that looks infected.
 Do not stop a prescribed medicine quietly and do not add leftover antibiotics from home.
 The clinic or a local doctor needs enough information to decide whether the medicine is still needed, whether a different class is safer, or whether the symptom is not a drug allergy at all.

 Because antibiotics after hair transplant are not a routine answer for every recovery symptom, a possible drug reaction needs review rather than guesswork.
 The antibiotic allergy before surgery discussion also matters when you arrive with a known drug allergy or a recent infection history.